-Latino/a Literature in the U.S. 3 crs.
-3 hrs.
+Latino/a Literature in the U.S. ENG 338

 In this course, works reflecting the experiences of U.S. Latino/a writers in English are analyzed.
 Students will read, discuss, and write about fiction, nonfiction, poetry and drama by writers such as Julia Alvarez, Rudolfo Anaya, Gloria Anzaldua, Roberto Fernandez, Tato Laviera, Achy Obejas, Abraham Rodriguez Jr., and Piri Thomas.
-Note: Crosslisted with LAT 338
+Nate: Crossilisted with LAT 338